-The Medical Student Research Program (MSRP) is a 9-week, full-time summer research experience for rising 2nd year Wake Forest School of Medicine students.
+The Medical Student Research Program (MSRP) is an 8½ week, full-time summer research experience for rising 2nd year Wake Forest School of Medicine students.
 Selection is through a competitive process.
-Participants work with a faculty mentor to conduct a small research project in basic, clinical, or community-based research and participate in a weekly research ethics seminar series.
+Participants work with a faculty mentor to conduct a small research project in basic, clinical, or community-based research and participate in a research ethics workshop and summer lecture series.

 - A modest stipend is provided in accordance with NIH funding guidelines.
 The MSRP covers funding for stipends.

 - Students will work on their projects for 40 hours a week for 8½ weeks during the summer between their 1st and 2nd year of school.
 Attendance is also required at additional

 - Faculty sponsors, agreeing to supervise the project and provide necessary space, supplies, equipment, and monitoring, serve as mentors for MSRP participants.